Unusually High Gas-to-Dust Ratios Observed in High-Redshift Quiescent Galaxies: Introduction

 Molecular hydrogen itself lacks a permanent electric dipole moment and its quadrupole transitions are not significantly excited in the cold interstellar medium (ISM), so indirect tracers are needed to estimate the molecular mass \MHt.
 Millimeter-band spectral lines of CO have been used for decades for this purpose \citep[e.g.][]{bolatto13}, but there has also been recent interest in several atomic fine structure lines in particular at high redshifts \citep[e.g. \ci, \cii;][]{carilli13}.
 However, thanks to wide-field bolometer cameras and sensitive interferometers, often the quickest way to reach a given limiting gas mass is to observe the long-wavelength continuum emission from dust heated and intermixed with H$_2$ in the ISM \citep[e.g.][]{magdis12,scoville16,tacconi20}.

 These methods rely on conversion factors to translate the observed line or continuum luminosity into \MHt.
 For CO observations, one must estimate the molecular excitation if the ground-state transition has not been measured, and adopt or estimate a CO to H$_2$ conversion factor \alphaco.
 Thanks to decades of study, the variations in \alphaco are reasonably well understood \citep[e.g.][]{bolatto13}; compared to the typical value in the Milky Way ($\approx$4.4\,\Msun/(K\,km/s\,pc$^2$)), \alphaco increases in low-metallicity galaxies and decreases in warm, gas-rich galaxies where the line opacity is lower.
-For dust continuum, the mass-weighted dust temperature \Tdust and emissivity of the dust grains determine the mass of the dust, and a gas-to-dust mass ratio $\gdr \equiv \MHt/\Mdust$ is used to translate this into \MHt.\footnote{Some methods wrap more than one of these factors into a single conversion, e.g. \citealt{scoville16}.} The value of \gdr is $\approx$100--200 in metal-rich galaxies with a scatter of $\approx$0.4\,dex.
-In the nearby universe, values $\gdr \gtrsim 1000$ are only observed in low-metallicity (less than about half solar) systems \citep{leroy11,remyruyer14,devis19,galliano21,park24a}.
+For dust continuum, the mass-weighted dust temperature \Tdust and emissivity of the dust grains determine the mass of the dust, and a gas-to-dust mass ratio $\gdr \equiv \MHt/\Mdust$ is used to translate this into \MHt.\footnote{Some methods wrap more than one of these factors into a single conversion, e.g. \citealt{scoville16}.} The value of \gdr is $\approx$100--200 in metal-rich galaxies with a scatter of $\approx$0.4\,dex, and in the nearby universe, values $\gdr \gtrsim 1000$ are only observed in low-metallicity (less than about half solar) systems \citep{leroy11,remyruyer14,devis19,galliano21,park24a}.

 Because they are typically gas-poor and therefore faint in these observables, relatively little is known about the cold gas contents of quiescent galaxies beyond the local universe \citep[e.g.][]{young11,davis16}.
 Galaxies take diverse pathways to quiescence, and so their gas contents may be expected to be similarly diverse.
-Recently-quenched galaxies can host large molecular reservoirs that decline with time, occasionally in spatial distributions that reflect recent interactions \citep[e.g.][]{french15,alatalo16,bezanson22,spilker22b,wu23,zanella23}.
-Older quiescent galaxies also appear to have a wide variety of cold gas properties, from very gas-poor \citep[e.g.][]{sargent15,bezanson19,williams21} to relatively gas-rich, often in overdense environments, \citep[e.g.][]{rudnick17,hayashi18,lee24,umehata25} and in between (e.g. \citealt{spilker18b}, hereafter \citetalias{spilker18b}).
+Recently-quenched galaxies can host large molecular reservoirs that decline with time, occasionally in spatial distributions that reflect recent interactions \citep[e.g.][]{french15,alatalo16,bezanson22,spilker22b,wu23,zanella23,donofrio25}.
+Older quiescent galaxies also appear to have a wide variety of cold gas properties.
+Some individual sources are found to be very gas-poor \citep[e.g.][]{sargent15,bezanson19,williams21}, others relatively gas-rich \citep[e.g.][]{rudnick17,hayashi18,lee24,pigarelli25,umehata25}, while other studies find a mixture or wide range (e.g. \citealt{spilker18b}, hereafter \citetalias{spilker18b}).
+It is interesting to note that many of the gas-rich quiescent galaxies are found in overdensities, but the role of galaxy environment is also not yet well understood.